Octavius-Dante/Arthelais/ex_12/Readme.md

 </br>
 </br>

-I want to disable / enable all the screen fields based on a single field value from data file (model) json
+I want to disable / enable all the screen fields based on a single field value from data file (model) JSON

-*setting a boolean true / false value to a field in the file - json*
+*setting a Boolean true / false value to a field in the file - JSON*

 ```json
 // Disable - i gave the word pranks can give any name of your choice